DaveParr/starpilot/README.md

 The command `starpilot setup` will help you set this up.

+#### Optional

+This not required for the CLI to work, but is required if `read` is set to include the `README.MD` content for each repo.

-You will also potentially need [Pandoc installed](https://pandoc.org/installing.html) on your computer if your starred repos contain a `rst` formatted Readme that you want to load into the database which is used by some Python projects.
+You may potentially need [Pandoc installed](https://pandoc.org/installing.html) on your computer if your starred repos contain a `rst` formatted Readme that you want to load into the database which is used by some Python projects.

 ### Usage